CyberAware-App/frontend/README.md

 # CyberAware - Frontend Application

-A modern cybersecurity education platform designed to teach digital safety in just 10 days.
+A modern cybersecurity education platform designed to teach digital safety in just 10 modules.
 Built for lecturers, staff, and students to learn essential cybersecurity skills through interactive modules and assessments.

 ## 🛡️ About CyberAware